Alt-right: Reactions

 Hawley thought that, because of its use of novel tactics not previously used by the far-right, "the Alt-Right represents something genuinely new on the American political scene", while Main believed that the alt-right represented "the first new philosophical competitor in the West" to the liberal democratic system since the fall of the Soviet Union.
-Lyons stated that the alt-right "helped revitalize White nationalist and male supremacist politics in the United States", while according to Niewert, the alt-right gave white nationalism "a fresh new life, rewired for the twenty-first century".
+Lyons stated that the alt-right "helped revitalize White nationalist and male supremacist politics in the United States", while according to Neiwert, the alt-right gave white nationalism "a fresh new life, rewired for the twenty-first century".
 Kelly noted that while it was "important not to overstate" the size of the alt-right, its success lay primarily in its dissemination of far-right ideas and in making anti-leftist rhetoric more acceptable in mainstream discourse.

 A December 2016 Pew Research Center survey found 54% of U.S. adults had heard "nothing at all" about the alt-right, 28% had heard "a little", and 17% "a lot".
 A poll by ABC News and The Washington Post found that 10% of respondents supported the alt-right, to 50% who opposed it.
 An Ipsos and Reuters poll found 6% of respondents supported the movement.
 Such polls indicate that while millions of Americans are supportive of the alt-right's message, they remain a clear minority.

 Trump's election precipitated the publication of various books on the alt-right.
 In 2018, the documentary film Alt-Right: Age of Rage was released.
 Directed by Adam Bhala Lough, it included interviews with Spencer and Taylor as well as with anti-fascist activists devoted to combatting the alt-right.